Expert Advice On Improving Your Home

 Compare Multiple Bids

-Request estimates from at least three HVAC companies.
-Explain your issues and ask if technicians can inspect your system in person.
-Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
-Avoid contractors that pressure you or demand payment before work.
+Request estimates from three or more HVAC contractors.
+Describe your issues and ask if technicians can inspect your system in person.
+Review each company's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Avoid providers that pressure you or demand payment before work.

 Check Credentials

-It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 There are no state-level licensing requirements for HVAC contractors in Kansas.
 However, your city or municipality may have its own local license or certification requirements.
 You should verify that your company meets all necessary standards and that it has an active Kansas business license.
 Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-You'll want to select a provider with glowing reviews and stories of positive service experiences.
+You'll want to select a provider with positive reviews and a history of good customer service.

 Understand Work Details

-Always make sure you know what a company’s process looks like.
-When getting HVAC repairs, ask your provider to explain which parts need replacement and why.
-Confirm that your technician will clean and test the system at the end of the job to verify proper operation.
-When replacing your HVAC, have the contractor explain the new energy efficiency, features, brand, model, and estimated installation time.
-Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should detail the exact parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+When replacing your HVAC, have the contractor explain the new energy efficiency, brand, model, features, and estimated installation time.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

 Compare Warranties